 If a person's record of conviction says "ecstasy," it is a controlled substance conviction for immigration purposes.
 But what if the record is vague and just says "a controlled substance"?
-The rule remains that ICE has the burden to prove the person deportable and if the record is inconclusive, the person wins because ICE cannot prove that "a controlled substance" refers to methamphetamine and not a drug that is not on the federal controlled substances schedule, like chorionic gonadotropin.
+Everyone agrees that if it is vague and ICE has the burden to prove the person deportable, the person wins because ICE can't prove that "a controlled substance" refers to methamphetamine and not a drug that is not on the federal controlled substances schedule, like chorionic gonadotropin.
 What happens in such cases where the person is trying to meet their burden to show eligibility for relief?

-In March 2021, the Supreme Court addressed the circuit split and held that a vague record of conviction is not enough to establish eligibility for relief where the conviction raises a potential bar.
-Respondents bear the burden of proving that a conviction does not trigger deportability or inadmissibility which would disqualify the noncitizen from eligibility for relief from removal.41 Note that this applies to divisible statutes only, and an applicant for relief can use a range of evidence to clarify the conviction; they are not limited to the "reviewable record of conviction."
-42 If evidence is inconclusive or unavailable, the applicant loses.
-This ruling will unfortunately prevent many otherwise eligible noncitizens from accessing immigration relief from deportation and affect defense strategies in criminal and immigration proceedings, especially for drug related offenses.
+Until July 2019, the Ninth Circuit operated under the holding in Young v.
+Holder.27 The Young rule said that a vague record of conviction is not enough to establish eligibility for relief where the conviction raises a potential bar: Respondents bear the burden of proving that a conviction does not trigger deportability or inadmissibility which would disqualify the noncitizen from eligibility for relief from removal.28 The Ninth Circuit held that this burden included a requirement that the respondent produce all "reviewable" conviction records, and that if the reviewable record is inconclusive, the respondent has not met her burden.29